dbs-leipzig/gradoop/README.md

 general graph algorithms (e.g. Label Propagation, Frequent Subgraph Mining) adapted to be used with the EPGM model.

+### gradoop-temporal

+This module contains a reference implementation of the Temporal Property Graph Model (TPGM) and it's operators used to perform graph analysis with respect to the additional time dimension in real-world graphs.

 ### gradoop-examples

 Contains example pipelines showing use cases for Gradoop.